Bruce Conklin, MD

 The late Richard Feynman once said, “What I cannot create, I do not understand.”
-Human genetics began as observational science, but newly developed genome engineering tools now allow us to directly test the cellular consequences of discrete genetic changes.
-We have developed efficient methods to edit one residue at a time in living human iPS cells, resulting in “isogenic” iPS cell lines that are identical except for a single alteration.
-These isogenic iPS disease models are now yielding phenotypes that are helping to explain the molecular basis of several human diseases.
-In addition, we are constructing collections of isogenic disease cell lines that carry a range of disease mutations, from the most severe (rare) to the moderate (common) forms of cardiomyopathy.
+Human genetics began as observational science, but newly developed genome-engineering tools now allow us to directly test the cellular consequences of discrete genetic changes.
+We have developed efficient methods to edit one residue at a time in living human induced pluripotent stem (iPS) cells, resulting in “isogenic” lines of iPS cells.
+These isogenic lines form models that are now yielding phenotypes that are helping to explain the molecular basis of several human diseases.
+We are constructing collections of these isogenic lines that carry a range of disease mutations, from the most severe (rare) to the moderate (common) forms of cardiomyopathy.